MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capabilities.md

 **Support Matrix:**

-The following table provides the list of current capabilities and additional capabilities they support.
+The following table provides the list of current capabilities and additional capabilities they support:

 |Current capabilities|Additional capabilities|
 |--------------------|--------------------|